larry-k88/PY101/study_guides/study_guide.md

 ### dictionaries

-+ not ordered by definition (but dicts do preserve insertion order)
++ not ordered by definition (but do preserve insertion order)
 + these map a key (usually string) onto a value - the key is unique (trying to add a duplicate just replaces the value)
 + `len()` counts the pairs
 + instead of indexes, we use the keys to access/reassign values: